hzz0024/BioinfoTools/README.md

 ```

-[FastaSplit.pl](FastaSplit.pl) [perl] : takes an input file in fasta format and splits it into a number of fasta files.Useful for creating the FASTA files that useful for creating the FASTA files that.
+[fasta_split.pl](fasta_split.pl) [perl] : takes an input file in fasta format and splits it into a number of fasta files.Useful for creating the FASTA files that useful for creating the FASTA files that.
 ```
 USAGE
   $ FastaSplit.pl InputFastaFile NumFile